Skip to content

 • Loan repayments

-• Rent for your premises
+• The rent for your premises

 4. Calculate your treasury forecast

 Too many weeks with a negative balance can cause problems.
-You will have to find financing solutions to meet your commitments, pay salaries, loan repayments or rent.
+You will then have to find financing solutions to meet your commitments, pay salaries, loan repayments or rent.

 Avoiding mistakes in your treasury forecast